ihonen/computer-engineering-resources/README.md

-# Must-read computer engineering material for university students
+# Material to deepen your understanding of computer engineering

 ## Books/ebooks